VaniDevs/VanHacks_Youth-Support-Platform/README.md

 # VanHacks_Youth-Support-Platform
-This is a platform designed for non-profit organization Weekend Fuebags, which is aimed to support the growth of poor teens and students
+This is a platform designed for non-profit organization Weekend Fuebags, which is aimed to support the growth of poor teens and students.
+We use React and Primie React UI library for front end.
+We use MongoDB and Express for back-end database and server.

 Register page: Three types of users -- Volunteers, Youths, Organizations can register
 ![Register page](https://github.com/VaniDevs/VanHacks_Youth-Support-Platform/blob/master/webpage/screen_shot/Register.png)